 This blog post will go through the ins and outs of Facebook’s algorithm so that no one has to guess anymore!

 First things first, what is an algorithm?

 An algorithm is a set of rules or steps that are to be followed for a computer program to function.
-Facebook’s algorithm is what Facebook uses to determine what appears on your newsfeed.
+Facebook’s algorithm is what the platform uses to determine what appears on your newsfeed.
 Facebook determines which posts are relevant to you by pre-determining some factors like how long it has been since your friend posted an update, who else likes that post, and if this person tends to upload photos or videos more.

 This means Facebook constantly changes its algorithms based on factors like activity, time posted and likes/comments received.
-This can make it difficult to determine why Facebook isn’t showing your most recent post on a user’s newsfeed.
+This can make it difficult to determine why Facebook isn’t showing your most recent posts on a user’s newsfeed.

-Why the Facebook Algorithm?
+Why is the Facebook Algorithm Important?

 Why does the Facebook algorithm exist and why do they see it as a benefit?
 Facebook has to keep its users on Facebook or else they will lose out on money.
 As Facebook is free to use, the advertising money spent by businesses is what keeps them going.

 The Facebook algorithm is designed to show people what it thinks that they want, instead of just showing them the same content over and over again.
 This leads to a better user experience which benefits Facebook in terms of business and marketing strategies.